PrairieLearn/PrairieLearn/docs/elements.md

 Otherwise hints start closed and must be opened by the user.
 The submission counter is reset when new variants are generated.
 Note that **this element does not reveal new hints across variants.**

+Best used in situations where there is a penalty for more submissions to a given variant.
+This prevents students from spamming incorrect submissions to reveal all hints right away.

 #### Sample element

 ```html